-Our Space4Youth Winner Satrio Wicaksono will join the Youth4Climate Live Series ''Driving Adaptation and Resilience' on 22 January 2021, 16:30 CET.
-Satrio will explain how space-based data and youth protect forests in his country, Indonesia.
-Speakers include ESA Astronaut Jean Francois Clervoy, one of the mentors of the Space4Youth 2019 Winners!
+Our Space4Youth Winner Satrio Wicaksono joined the Youth4Climate Live Series ''Driving Adaptation and Resilience' on 22 January 2021, 16:30 CET.
+Satrio explained how space-based data and youth protect forests in his country, Indonesia.
+Speakers included ESA Astronaut Jean Francois Clervoy, one of the mentors of the Space4Youth 2019 Winners!

 To celebrate World Space Week, UNOOSA held the webinar " Voices of global youth on leveraging satellites for better lives: the winners of the UNOOSA/SGAC Space4Youth Competition" on Monday 5 October.
 The webinar featured ideas from young people all over the world, the winners of our 2019 and 2020 Space4Youth competition, on how to leverage space applications for sustainable development.
 We also had SGAC and the U.S. Mission to the International Organizations in Vienna as guests on our event.
 While the 2020 winners presented their essays, our 2019 winners gave us an update on their projects and told us how the Space4Youth Competition was a great experience for their personal and professional growth!